ssaltzen/Frozen-Herring.github.io/docs/index.md

             self.qTable[old_state][self.actionHistory[-1]] += G
 ```

-The AI knows nothing about the world other than it's current position, what items it has picked up and what items remain.

 The AI is rewarded for collecting these items and is given a negative reward for taking time to get to the end as well as a negative reward for falling into lava.
 Our ultimate goal is to make an AI the has a low training time and can learn medium sized mazed with relative haste.
-To reach this goal we plan to

 ![](Maze1.png){:height="360px" :width="640px"}
 ![](Maze2.png){:height="360px" :width="640px"}